2026 Applications are coming soon!

 (Tynesha Allen, a graduate of Paul Laurence Dunbar High School received an honorable mention.)

-Since 2017, the Featherstone Foundation has awarded over $230,000 in scholarships through 98 awards to students from 20 countries who now attend Cornell University, Coppin State University, Goucher College, Morgan State University, Mount Saint Mary’s University, Northwestern University, St. Mary’s College of Maryland, Towson University, the University of Baltimore and the University of Maryland
+Since 2017, The Featherstone Foundation has provided over $466,000 to outstanding students from 29 countries who now attend 13 institutions: Cornell University, Coppin State University, Goucher College, Morgan State University, Mount Saint Mary’s University, Northwestern University, St. Mary’s College of Maryland, Towson University, the University of Baltimore and the University of Maryland.